dfeehan/bics-paper-release/README.md

 These scripts were run on a 2020 Macbook Pro with 8 cores and 64 GB of memory.
 Because of the large number of bootstrap resamples, some of the files take time to run.
-We try to give a rough sense for expected runtime below.
+We try to give a rough sense for expected runtime below by providing estimated runtimes for files that take longer than 5 minutes.

 * `00-run-all.R` - this file downloads the data and runs all of the scripts
 * `01-prep-wave-comparison-model` - this prepares a dataset that is later used in the models
-* `10-compare-waves` - [TODO MINUTES] this file analyzes the sample composition and marginal distributions of number of contacts, relationship, and location of contacts
+* `10-compare-waves` - this file analyzes the sample composition and marginal distributions of number of contacts, relationship, and location of contacts
 * `11-relationships` - this file calculates the share of reported contacts by wave and relationship
 * `12-locations` - this file calculates the average number of reported contacts by wave and location
 * `13-figure` - this file creates the figure out of the histograms, relationships, and locations
-* `14-sensitivity` - [TODO MINUTES] this file assesses the sensitivity of results to including / not including physical contact in Waves 1 and 2
+* `14-sensitivity` - [about 10 minutes to run] this file assesses the sensitivity of results to including / not including physical contact in Waves 1 and 2
 * `15-avg-contacts` - this file fits a model to estimate the average number of contacts by wave
 * `12-model_mean_perwave` - this model estimates average number of contacts, accounting for censoring, using a model
 * `21-allcc_nb_censored_loaded_weighted` - this is the model for non-household contacts (with covariates)
 * `22-nonhhcc_nb_censored_loaded_weighted` - this is the model for all contacts (with covariates)
 * `23-plot_model_predictions_by_covars` - this file produces the plots that show model predictions
-* `30-contact-matrices` - [TODO MINUTES] this file calculates the contact matrices
+* `30-contact-matrices` - [about 2 hours to run] this file calculates the contact matrices
 * `31-prep-estimate-R0-bootstrap` - this prepares the dataset that is used for the epidemiological analyses
 * `32-estimate-R0` - this file generates age-structured contact matrices from the survey data and the corresponding R<sub>0</sub> estimates
 * `33-sensitivity-estimate-R0-onlycc` - this file assesses the sensitivity of the R<sub>0</sub> estimates  to including / not including physical contact in Waves 1 and 2